ivakorin/docflow/README.md

  - set 777 permissions for "upload" catalog;
  - Create new  MySQL  DB named "contracts"
  - Import to your DB "contracts.sql"
- - Open database.php in config directory and change:
+ - Rename database.php-dist to database.hph in config directory then change file:

 ````php
 'hostname' => 'your DB hostname',